Terenceyuyue/varFEM/README.md

 ```

 ## 2-D Poisson equation
-The source code of solving the 2-D Poisson equation are presented, see Poisson.m, PoissonP2.m and PoissonP3.m.
+The source codes of solving the 2-D Poisson equation are presented, see Poisson.m, PoissonP2.m and PoissonP3.m.

 ## Linear elasticity equations